limine-bootloader/limine/PROTOCOL.md

 ## General Notes

 All pointers are 64-bit wide.
-All pointers point to the object with the higher half direct map offset already added to them, unless otherwise noted.
+All non-NULL pointers point to the object with the higher half direct map offset already added to them, unless otherwise noted.

+All responses and associated data structures are placed in bootloader-reclaimable memory regions.

-The calling convention matches the C ABI for the specific architecture (SysV for x86, AAPCS for aarch64).
+The calling convention matches the C ABI for the specific architecture (SysV for x86, AAPCS LP64 for aarch64, LP64 for riscv64).

 ## Base protocol revisions